 The foremost purpose of a grid – in graphic design at least – is to establish a set of guidelines for how elements should be positioned within a layout.
 Not only does an effective grid provide the rhythm for a design, but it also defines the meter.

 This is an important part of making the content accessible, and helping the viewer understand where to find the next piece of information within the layout.
 It sets expectations and defines the rules, timbre and – in some cases – voice of the design.
 Think of a grid as providing the road-map along which your viewers travel.
 So, how do you use a grid to establish a meter and rhythm?

 A key aspect of the grid is its ability to help determine and define proportion.
 In print, proportions most commonly echo the size of the media; the shape and orientation of the paper are often reflected in the size and shape of images included within a layout, for example.
 This feels comfortable because the reader subliminally understands the context of the layout as a result of the physical shape and size of the delivery mechanism (in this case, a piece of paper!).

-Regardless of this, proportion and scale are important tools in a layout so using a grid to determine and enforce rules helps to define that all-important set of signposts that helps the reader to access and understand content.
+Regardless of this, proportion and scale are important tools in a layout, so using a grid to determine and enforce rules helps define that all-important set of signposts that enable the reader to access and understand content.

 The whole concept of a definitive grid 'system' is a relatively recent invention in the world of design.
-Grids have existed intuitively since the earliest days of man drawing and writing, but it's only recently that layout has been considered in a scholarly fashion, and as such they've never existed in isolation from other best-practice, well understood layout tools.
-One such example of cross-over is where the golden ratio meets the grid.
+Grids have existed intuitively since the earliest days of man drawing and writing, but it's only recently that layout has been considered in a scholarly fashion, and as such it has never existed in isolation from other best-practice layout rules.
+One such example of crossover is where the Golden Ratio meets the grid.

 04. 960 grid systems on the web